spectre-app/www/content/blog/2021-10-31-spectre-ios-launch.md

 In 2010, I began work on an algorithm for addressing my own personal password needs.

-Frustrated with the constant demand for passwords from every new website and unsatisfied with the existing proposals for how to address this need in by the market, I had the benefit of being a software engineer and a background in security applications development.
+Frustrated with the constant demand for passwords from every new website and unsatisfied with the existing proposals for how to address this need by the market, I had the benefit of being a software engineer and a background in security applications development.